Method for environmental noise estimation via injection tests for ground-based gravitational wave detectors: Test of the response function model by broadband acoustic injection

 \section{Test of the response function model by broadband acoustic injection}

 Verification of the response function model and results of PEM projection were tested using another dataset.
 Here, $S_\mathrm{broad}(f)$ and $P_\mathrm{broad}(f)$ were the PSDs of the interferometer and the PEM sensor, respectively, for a broadband PEM injection.
-The difference $S_\mathrm{broad}(f) - S_\mathrm{bkg}(f)$ can be understood as a "pure environmental noise" in the interferometer signal and predicted as
+The difference $S_\mathrm{broad}(f) - S_\mathrm{bkg}(f)$ can be understood as a "pure environmental noise" in the interferometer signal when is is assumed that the other noises are stationary and canceled.
+This difference can be predicted as

 using the response function $R(f,f')$ derived from single-frequency injections. \Fref{fig:WhiteNoiseTest} shows the results of the broadband acoustic noise injection test in the PR booth, performed just after the single frequency acoustic injections.
 The excess in the interferometer signal is almost consistent with the calculation from the \Eref{eq:WhiteNoiseTest}.